vinaykumarvvs/api-automation-tutorial/src/test/java/Chapters/Chapter01/Chapter01.md

 4. extract()

 And other <b>Keywords</b> are used following to the `given|when|then|extract`.
-Click [here](https://github.com/rest-assured/rest-assured/wiki/usage) to check the few more keywords.
+Click [here](https://github.com/rest-assured/rest-assured/wiki/usage) to check few more keywords.
 #### Sequence of creating a Request and receiving a Response
 1. `given()` - These are the configs that we can define following to the current keyword
     * QueryParameters